Research activities

 Ph.D.
 Doctoral Students Supervision

 • Gerard Kponhinto : « Data Collection and Transmission in the Internet of Things ».
-Computer Science Department, UFR SAT, Gaston Berger University of Saint-Louis.
-RSIF/PASET World Bank scholarship holder.
+Department of Computer Science, Faculty of Applied Science and Technology (UFR SAT), Gaston Berger University of Saint-Louis.
+RSIF/PASET World Bank grant.
 With Prof. Abdelhak Mourad GUEROUI (University of Versailles Saint-Quentin (UVSQ-France)) and Prof. Ado Adamou ABBA ARI (University of Maroua (UMa-Cameroon)).
-2019-2023.
+2020-2024.

 • Emmanuel Effah : « Robust and Affordable Cluster-based Agricultural IoT Technology ».
 Department of Computer science, Faculty of Applied Sciences and technology (UFR SAT).
 PhD Thesis financed by PASET/RSIF (World Bank).
 Defended on February 11, 2022 at the Gaston Berger University of Saint-Louis.